 - Our linen supplier, Falvey, has been a charter member of the Laundry Environmental Stewardship Program since its inception in 1999.

 - Organic foods served include, whole wheat pasta, legumes, whole grains, tofu, soy milk and granolas.

 - Watermark sources local or organic ingredients and serves seasonal locavore salads.

 - Utilize biodegradable service ware at catered events.

-- Adhere to NOAA Fish Watch guidelines for choosing sustainably harvested seafood.
+- Work to follow NOAA Fish Watch guidelines for choosing sustainably harvested seafood or appropriate alternatives.